 Everyone remembers the Folgers Christmas commercial.
 You know the one where the college student comes home on Christmas morning and he and his sister wake the rest of the family up by brewing a fresh batch of coffee.
 The aroma fills everyone’s nostrils and opens their eyes.
 As the family members come downstairs wondering who made the coffee, they are surprised and elated to see the beloved student standing in the kitchen.

-Of course, you remember this commercial, they play it every season.
+Of course, you remember this commercial, they play it every holiday season to help drive sales.
 And why do they keep running it?
-Because each time someone sees it, it tugs at their heart strings and gives them the warm and fuzzies.
+Because each time someone sees it, it tugs at their heartstrings and gives them all the warm and fuzzies.
 You start to reminisce about the Christmas mornings you shared with your family eating breakfast and drinking coffee before tearing open the gifts under the tree.
 You think about how essential that first cup of piping hot coffee is to your daily routine and it may trigger that memory the next time you’re in the coffee aisle at your local supermarket.

-Approximately 80% of people prefer to hear brand stories.
+Approximately 80% of people prefer and love to hear brand stories.
 Nearly 55% would make a future purchase with a business whose brand narrative they love.

-When creating narratives for your brand it’s important to include:
+When creating engaging narratives for your brand it’s important to include:

 Company members can be characters, but the most effective characters are customers, like the family of Folgers drinkers.